camit001/Python-In-30-Days/Day_25_Pandas/25_Pandas.md

 ### Formatting DataFrame columns

 The BMI column values of the DataFrame are float with many significant digits after decimal.
-Let's change it to one significant digit after point.
+Let's round it to one digit after the decimal point.

 ```python
 df['BMI'] = round(df['BMI'], 1)